P3KI/ad-user-sync/README.md

 Accepted actions are performed instantly, rejected actions are persisted to `resolutions_file` so they don't pop up every time.

+### Logging
+Logs are written to `stderr` and a summary is written to `stdout`.
+Feel free to pipe these outputs wherever you like.

+- Misconfigurations are written on `ERROR`
+- Mishandled interactive session usage is written on `WARNING`
+- Missing and empty file messages are written on `WARNING`
+- All actions made to AD are written on `INFO`
+- Quite some more stuff is written to `DEBUG`

+The used level can be set through the `log_level` config parameter.

 ## Development
 Make sure you got [python >=3.13](https://www.python.org/downloads/) and [poetry](https://python-poetry.org/docs/)